 - Smaller sensor compared to mirrorless cameras, still limiting ultimate low-light performance.

-- Not suitable for professional cinema productions requiring extensive controls or high-resolution RAW.
+- Not suitable for professional cinema productions that require extensive controls or high-resolution RAW capabilities.

-- Rolling shutter is present, though generally well-controlled.
+- A rolling shutter is present, although it is generally well-controlled.

 Things to Consider When Buying Best High Speed Camera

-When it comes to high speed cameras, there are few things to consider so that your purchase does not go in vain.
-If you are a beginner and trying to learn photography, you don’t need too much features that are necessary for professionals.
+When it comes to high-speed cameras, there are a few key factors to consider to ensure your purchase is worthwhile.
+If you are a beginner learning photography, you don’t need many of the features that professionals typically require.

-If you are a professional and looking for upgrading, you probably already know what features you want.
-However, before you buy the best high speed camera, you can visit the Wikipedia page or look at the information we provide, which will help you identify a good quality camera.
+If you are a professional and looking to upgrade, you probably already know what features you want.
+However, before purchasing the best high-speed camera, you can visit the Wikipedia page or refer to the information we provide, which will help you identify a high-quality camera.

 Photography vs. Video Making

-There is a great difference between cameras for photography and cameras for videography.
-Each needs special features made for their own fields.
+There is a significant difference between cameras designed for photography and those designed for videography.
+Each requires special features tailored to its respective field.

-Cameras for photography needs to have high resolution.
-The unit of resolution is Pixel.
+Cameras for photography require high resolution.
+The unit of resolution is pixels.
 Pixels refer to small dots of colour in a picture.
-More dots means more detailed picture.
+More dots mean a more detailed picture.

-Cameras for videography need higher frame rate.
+Cameras for videography need a higher frame rate.
 We measure frame rate by FPS.
-FPS stands for Frame Per Second.
-High frame rate camera makes the video clearer and is perfect for slow-motion videography.
+FPS stands for frames per Second.
+A high frame rate camera produces clearer video and is ideal for slow-motion videography.

 ISO

-Now, ISO can be a complicated thing to understand first.
+Now, ISO can be a complex concept to understand initially.
 Basically, ISO refers to the sensitivity of light.
-Higher ISO rate isn’t always good.
-When the camera is too much sensitive to light, you might get distortion in image.
+A higher ISO rate isn’t always good.
+When the camera is too sensitive to light, you might get distortion in the image.

-But higher ISO rate is good when you are taking pictures when there aren’t much light.
-Nowadays, cameras include special features that makes them perfectly sensitive to light while having high ISO.
+However, a higher ISO rate is beneficial when taking pictures in low-light conditions.
+Nowadays, cameras include special features that make them highly sensitive to light while maintaining a high ISO.

 Shutter Speed

 Shutter speed is an important aspect of a digital camera.
 It decides how much light will go through your camera’s lens.
-When the camera has a high-speed shutter that opens and closes very fast, the image will be still and you’ll be able to capture anything that’s in fast motion.
+When the camera has a high-speed shutter that opens and closes very quickly, the image will remain still, allowing you to capture anything that’s in fast motion.

-When the shutter speed is slow, it’ll create a blurry picture when you capture something that is moving.
+When the shutter speed is slow, it creates a blurry picture when capturing something that is in motion.

-To have a clear picture, you should purchase cameras with high shutter speed.
-It is also a key feature of high speed camera.
+To get a clear picture, it’s best to purchase cameras with a high shutter speed.
+It is also a key feature of a high-speed camera.

 Aperture

-In cameras, “Aperture” refers to the hole by which light travels.
-It is also a key element of camera and it makes a great difference.
+In cameras, “Aperture” refers to the hole through which light travels.
+It is also a key element of a camera, and it makes a great difference.

-There are large, medium, and small aperture.
-Larger aperture allows more light to go through the lens which increases the brightness.
+There are large, medium, and small apertures.
+A larger aperture allows more light to pass through the lens, thereby increasing the brightness.
 In a dark environment, a large aperture is the best choice.

-Small apertures lessens the amount of light entering the lens and thus lessens the brightness.
+Small apertures reduce the amount of light entering the lens and, consequently, decrease the brightness.

 Buying Guide: Choosing Your High-Speed Camera